Dissecting Embodied Abilities in Multimodal Language Models through Skill-level Evaluation and Diagnosis: Diagnosis insights lead to

-More specifically, as shown in Figure~\ref{fig:agent}, BEAR-Agent begins by initializing a conversation with category-specific prompts that guide MLLMs toward reasoning about the final answer.
-These prompts equip MLLMs with essential knowledge and custom-designed Python functions that are potentially useful for the given question.
-The functions are designed to enhance MLLMs' omni-visual abilities, 3D spatial reasoning and planning abilities.
-For example, for object detection we integrate calls to GroundingDINO~\citep{liu2024grounding} and Set-of-Mask~\citep{yang2023set}, for trajectory reasoning we provide a function that extends and highlights trajectory arrows, as illustrated in Figure~\ref{fig:agent}.
-These functions supply additional visual cues that support the model in producing more accurate answers.
-We further integrate a function to construct semantic scene graphs, which helps the model track identical objects across multiple frames and reconstruct the environment, together with a notebook for recording events to support long-horizon planning.
-After receiving the initial prompt, the MLLM can generate code to call these tools, then the agent executes the code and returns the results.
-Once the model reason out the answer, it sends a signal to the agent to terminate the conversation.
+\Agent is a multimodal conversable agent that provides tool support for perceptual grounding and explicit world modeling.
+As illustrated in Fig.~\ref{fig:agent_main} on page 8, the agent begins by initializing a conversation that guides MLLMs toward structured reasoning about the final answer.
+The initial prompts equip MLLMs with a set of tools wrapped as Python functions. \textbf{\textit{(1)}}These tools include foundation vision models that provide explicit visual cues for object grounding, such as GroundingDINO~\citep{liu2024grounding}, Set-of-Mask~\citep{yang2023set}, and DepthAnything~\cite{yang2024depth}.
+Additional tools support trajectory extension and incorporate world knowledge about motion (e.g., the correct rotation direction of a handle). \textbf{\textit{(2)}}For spatiotemporal world modeling, the agent provides functions to update a semantic scene graph, where nodes represent objects and edges encode their relations, along with a notebook module for recording temporal events to support long-horizon planning.
+After receiving the initial prompt, the MLLM can generate code to invoke these tools; the agent executes the code and returns the results.
+Once the model completes its reasoning and produces the answer, it signals the agent to terminate the conversation.